Sillybutts/LowHardwareTCU/README.md

 - 1x 012 o-ring
 - 2x -123 o-rings

-The plunger tube is a fully printed design that fits in standard TCs, Caliburns, and Lynxes.
+The plunger tube is a fully printed design that fits in standard TCs, Caliburns, and Lynxes without modification to the blaster.
+Just lengthen the plunger tube in CAD to fit the length of your blaster.
 The barrel is a fully printed design, with a SCAR.
 The ramrod is fully printed in a sturdy and strong way.
 The U channels are all printed.
 Everything is held together by interlocking parts, dovetails, and some friction.

 The blaster hits 160 avg with k25.
 Below a normal TCU, but still impressive for a blaster like this.
 The blaster can take Talon and Katana magazines.